jekyll/jekyll-sitemap/README.md

 templates that iterate through all pages (for example, to build a menu of all of the site's content).

+## Note on Use with Github Pages Gem
+The Github Pages gem ignores all plugins included in the Gemfile.
+If you only include `jekyll-sitemap` in the Gemfile without also including it in the `_config.yml` *the plugin will not work*.
+This can be confusing because the official Jekyll docs state that plugins can be included in either the Gemfile or `_config.yml`.

+When building a site that uses the Github Pages gem, follow the instructions above and ensure that `jekyll-sitemap` is listed in the `gems` array in `_config.yml`.

 ## `<lastmod>` tag
 The `<lastmod>` tag in the `sitemap.xml` will reflect by priority: